Personality Dell'Arte

 Full Price

-Please note that the tuition does not include food and accommodation and that participants will be responsible for organizing their staying in Boulder.
+Please note that the tuition does not include food and accommodation and that participants will be responsible for organizing their staying in Melbourne.

 A limited number of spots are available at a reduced tuition.
 Please contact us if you are interested.